-Common concerns about paying for LTC and conversation starters for you and your loved ones
+Address common concerns about paying for LTC, and start conversations with loved ones.

 It can be difficult to talk about many of the things associated with aging, and paying for LTC costs is often at the top of that list.
 Here are a few things for you and your loved ones to consider and discuss.